-- Required foundation course (3 credits): COMM 300 - Writing and language arts course (3 credits): Chosen from COMM 380, 390, 393, 393X, 394, 394X, and 491 and ENGL 278F, 281, 281X, 384, 391, and 391X - Mass communication course (3 credits): Chosen from COMM 379A and 400 and any JOUR courses - Speech Communication course (3 credits): Any SPCH course - Capstone course (3 credits): Chosen from COMM 490 and 495 and SPCH 397 - Supplemental major courses (15 credits): Chosen from PSYC 334 and 424; HRMN 302 and 367; MRKT 310 and 456; and any COMM, JOUR, or SPCH courses
+- Required foundation course (3 credits): COMM 300 - Writing and language arts course (3 credits): Chosen from COMM 380; WRTG 288/288X, 289, 388, 390, 391/391X, 393/393X, 394/394X, and 489 - Mass communication course (3 credits): Chosen from COMM 379A and 400 and any JOUR courses - Speech Communication course (3 credits): Any SPCH course - Capstone course (3 credits): Chosen from COMM 495, SPCH 397, and WRTG 493 - Supplemental major courses (15 credits): Chosen from PSYC 334 and 424; HRMN 302 and 367; MRKT 310 and 456; and any COMM, JOUR, SPCH, or WRTG courses

 The following course sequence will fulfill all the requirements for the B.A. in communication studies.
 Since some recommended courses fill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
 Students should consult an advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) and cross-curricular requirements (in civic responsibility, historical, and international perspectives) may be found on page 47.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 49.

-Communication Studies

-Degree Courses
+Communication Studies Degree Courses Credits